bravesoftdz/soccer/README.md

 # soccer

 soccer is an engine for collective decision making.
-In the current version you can organize voting to pick a winning alternative using chosoc (choice language)
+In the current version you can organize voting to pick a winning alternative using chlang (choice language)

 ## Getting Started